Package 'ILRCM'

 fit3$histogram_regular #histogram for time of regular data

-Convert Irregular Longitudinal Data to Regular Intervals and Perform Clustering using including Repeated Responses (IRS) method
+Convert Irregular Longitudinal Data to Regular Intervals and Perform Clustering using Including Repeated Responses (IRR) method

 Description